ZAQAZA/pinned/README.md

 - The server also provides a proxy-API for the provided WAZE API (because of the same-origin policy).
 - On the client I used [backbone.js] for seperation of models and view-controllers.
 - A collection of all available notification is maintained on the client and periodically merged with new updates from the server.
+- I used coffeescript for both on the server and the client.
+- Stylus for the css.
+- Handlebars for HTML templates.

 What I Have Used